-The state-imposed mandatory retirement age is 64.
-Within the last 2 to 3 years there has been a political discussion on changing the age of retirement for economic reasons.139 The discussion is still on-going and focuses primarily on the state pension fund.140 European developments in this area might influence national regulation in this area in the future.
+The state-imposed retirement age is 64 for all sectors and regardless of gender.
+It is possible, however, to draw a pension for a maximum of four years earlier (Art.
+73 of the NOWP) or extending the working period up to the age of 70 (Art.
+74 of the NOWP) if the employee wishes to do so.
+Within the last 2 to 3 years there has been a political discussion on changing the age of retirement for economic reasons.
+The discussion is still on-going and focuses primarily on the state pension fund.
+European developments in this area might influence national regulation in this area in the future.